talahik/Ecommerce-Data-Quality/README.md

 ## Project Structure

-- **data/**: "Ventes_en_ligne.csv" Contains the original dataset and cleaned versions at different stages.
+- **data**: "Ventes_en_ligne.csv" Contains the original dataset and cleaned versions at different stages.
-- **notebooks/**: Jupyter notebooks showcasing the data cleaning steps, with "checkpoints" for dataset recovery.
+- **notebooks**: Jupyter notebooks showcasing the data cleaning steps, with "checkpoints" for dataset recovery.
-- **scripts/**: Python scripts to automate the data cleaning process.
+- **scripts**: Python scripts to automate the data cleaning process.
 - **README.md**: Documentation of the project.

 ## Technologies Used